How Often Should You Appraise Antiques? Insurance, Estate, Tax

 Photograph the antique from all sides, including marks, labels, signatures, undersides, backs, drawers, joints, damage, and restoration evidence.

-Write down the intended use: insurance scheduling, estate administration, tax filing, sale planning, family division, claim support, or general collection management.
+Write down the intended use: insurance, estate, tax, sale planning, family division, claim support, or collection management.

 Use FAIR to route the question to a specialist when the old report may be stale, incomplete, or mismatched to the current use.

 How often should antiques be appraised for insurance?
-Many scheduled antiques are reviewed every few years, but the right cadence depends on the insurer, item category, market volatility, and whether condition or documentation has changed.
-Ask the carrier what it will accept before relying on an older report.
+Many scheduled antiques are reviewed every few years, but the right cadence depends on the insurer, category, market volatility, condition, and documentation.
+Ask the carrier what it will accept.

 Do estate or tax appraisals expire after a set number of years?
-Estate and tax appraisals are date-specific.
-The important question is whether the report supports the required valuation date, value definition, and filing context, not whether a generic number of years has passed.
+They are date-specific.
+The important question is whether the report supports the required valuation date, value definition, and filing context.

 When is an appraisal update letter enough?
-An update letter may be enough when the original appraisal is recent and complete, the antique has not changed, the intended use is the same, and the relying party accepts an update.
-It is not a good substitute when purpose, condition, market evidence, or required valuation date has changed.
+It may be enough when the original report is recent and complete, the antique is unchanged, the use is the same, and the relying party accepts an update.

 Should antiques be reappraised before selling?
-A current appraisal can be useful before a high-stakes sale when the old report relies on stale comparables or the market has shifted.
-For a casual sale, an auction estimate or advisory consultation may be enough, depending on value and risk.
+For a high-stakes sale, yes, especially if the old report has stale comparables or the market shifted.
+For a casual sale, an auction estimate may be enough.

 Can I reuse an insurance appraisal for estate or tax purposes?
 Usually not without review.
-Insurance appraisals often use replacement value, while estate and tax uses commonly need fair market value and valuation-date framing.
-A qualified appraiser can tell whether the prior report can support the new assignment or only serve as background evidence.
+Insurance often uses replacement value, while estate and tax work commonly needs fair market value and valuation-date framing.